 The Dean of Faculty, Health Services, and Office of International Programs together engage a variety of sources to evaluate travel risk to Vassar students.
-Vassar may also prohibit student travel if the College determines that travel to the country poses a credible health or security risk to students.
+Regardless of advisory levels, Vassar may also prohibit student travel if the College determines that travel to the country poses a credible health or security risk to students.

 Students who have a medical or religious exemption from Vassar’s Covid-19 vaccination requirement should contact the Office of International Programs for more information about Vassar’s College Policy on Student Travel.